kashif-nawaz/SRIOV-VF-Plumbing-into-K8s-PODs/SRIOV-VF-Plumbing-into-K8s-PODs.md

        valid_lft forever preferred_lft forever
 ```

-### SRIOV VF attachment verfication
+### SRIOV VF Attachment Verification

 -   SRIOV CNI will not only attach the VFs with K8s PODs but will also dynamically configure the VLAN ID over the corresponding VF if VLAN ID was referred in NAD file.
-    -   SRIOV-POD-201-1 is created on Worker1
+    -   SRIOV-POD-201-1 is created on Worker1.

 ```
 ip link show